 There are two traineeship periods:

-- from 1 March to 31 July (form to be sent no later than 30 September)
+- from 1 March to 31 July (applications to be made between 1 July and 15 September of each year)

 - from 16 September to the end of February for the traineeships in the Members' chambers and 1 October to the end of February for the traineeships in the administrative departments (applications to be made between 1 February and 15 April of each year)

 Applicants, who must hold a degree in law, political sciences, economics or an associated field or, for traineeships in the Interpretation Directorate, a diploma in conference interpreting, must apply using the EU CV Online application within the above deadlines.
 Applicants must have a thorough knowledge of one official language of the European Union and a good knowledge of another official language.
 In view of the nature of the working environment, a good knowledge of French is desirable.

 Applicants must not have already undertaken a traineeship (whether paid or unpaid) in another institution or body of the European Union.
 The grant paid is €1493 per month.